MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cross-channel-sharing.md

 # required metadata

 title: Enable and use cross-channel sharing
-description: This topic describes how to enable and use the cross-channel sharing feature of Dynamics 365 Commerce site builder that allows content to be shared between multiple channels of an e-Commerce site.
+description: This topic describes how to enable and use the cross-channel sharing feature of Microsoft Dynamics 365 Commerce site builder.
 author: psimolin
 manager: annbe
 ms.date: 07/31/2020